zakimjz/zakimjz.github.io/pages/index.rst

 | Troy, New York 12180-3590
 |

 Mohammed J. Zaki is a Professor and Department Head of Computer Science at RPI.
 He received his Ph.D. degree in computer science from the University of Rochester in 1998.
-His research interests focus on developing novel data mining and machine learning techniques, especially for applications in text mining, social networks, bioinformatics and personal health.
+His research interests focus novel data mining and machine learning techniques, particularly for learning from graph structured and textual data, with applications in bioinformatics, personal health and financial analytics.
 He has around 300 publications (and 6 patents), including the `Data Mining and Machine Learning
 <http://dataminingbook.info>`_ textbook (2nd Edition, Cambridge
 University Press, 2020).
 He is the founding co-chair for the BIOKDD